Immunizations

 School & Child Care Immunization Requirements

 The State of Oregon requires vaccines for school and child care attendance in order to protect children and prevent the spread of disease.
-Linn County Health Department currently has these vaccines below for all child ages 6 months and older.
+Linn County Health Department currently has these vaccines below.

 - Covid